Interface CoordinateSystemAxis

 IdentifiedObject

-@UML(identifier="CS_CoordinateSystemAxis", specification=ISO_19111) public interface CoordinateSystemAxis extends IdentifiedObject
+@UML(identifier="CoordinateSystemAxis", specification=ISO_19111) public interface CoordinateSystemAxis extends IdentifiedObject

 Axis name

 Usage of coordinate system axis names is constrained by geodetic custom in a number of cases, depending mainly on the coordinate reference system type.
 These constraints are shown in the table below.
-This constraint works in two directions; for example the names "geodetic latitude" and "geodetic longitude" shall be used to designate the coordinate axis names associated with a geographic coordinate reference system.
+This constraint works in two directions; for example the names geodetic latitude and geodetic longitude shall be used to designate the coordinate axis names associated with a geographic coordinate reference system.
 Conversely, these names shall not be used in any other context.

 Context of coordinate system axis names usage

-CSCRSPermitted coordinate system axis names
+CS CRS Permitted coordinate system axis names

-Image and engineering coordinate reference systems may make use of names specific to the local context or custom and are therefore not included as constraints in the above list.
+Parametric, temporal and engineering coordinate reference systems may make use of names specific to the local context or custom and are therefore not included as constraints in the above list.

 Axis direction